TedHusted/awake/awake.md/awake.md

 ***

 “Thank you for meeting with me,” says Jill Kreuk.

-Her screen shows conference room with Emma, Ravi, and Adrian gathered around a table.
+Her screen shows a conference room with Emma, Ravi, and Adrian gathered around a horse-shoe shaped table.
+At the open-end of the curved table, a  view screen is installed on a floor to ceiling divider.
+Behind the divider, a large window looks out over Palo Alto.

 “We’re always happy to cooperate with OSSA whenever we can, Dr. Kreuk.” replies Emma.
 “The work your office does goes a long way toward easing everyone’s concerns over synthetic intelligence.”
 Flashing a smile: “Especially mine.“